macrat/RuuMusic/README.md

 * Control by bluetooth receiver.
 * Control by Notification area.
 (Android 4.1+)
 * Control by lock screen.
 (Android 4.0+)
+* Control by Android Wear.
+* Control by Android Auto.
 * Have some type widgets that include small widgets like play/pause or skip button.
 	You can use in combination.
 * Search musics/directories.